NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 <!--

-Some my consider parts of this talk as experimental.
+Some may consider parts of this talk  "experimental".

 For those that stick to only the what the official documentation recommends, that most certainly will be how this feels.

+And what is a tried solution in open source may still be experimental within your organization -- every group of folks adopts knowledge at different speeds, and that's ok.

-In any case, however, the aim is to solve real problems more efficiently, while also reducing cognitive load on everyone writing their ember apps.
+In any case, however, the aim here is to solve real problems more efficiently, while also reducing cognitive load on everyone writing their ember apps.

 -->